 The honors program in Statistics allows students to work with an advisor during their senior year and write a thesis about an appropriate statistical topic.
 Theses may be expository, contain original theoretical work, contain data analysis, or any combination thereof.
-The letter sent to majors regarding honors in statistics for 2017-2018 can be found here:

 For a degree with Honors, a student must have demonstrated the ability to pursue independent work fruitfully and exhibit a strong motivation to engage in research.
 Students are admitted to the Honors Program on the basis of a thesis proposal, which must be accepted by the department.